 A number of other files are also saved automatically with each simulation (See Section 3.8.1).
 These are used by GROMACS to run the simulation and could be used as a starting point to run simulations with GROMACS parameters not provided via the OpenMM Zephyr interface (See Chapter 5).
-The updated PDB file that Zephyr generates in order to be compatible with the ffamber (Amber96) force field naming convention (See Section 3.2.2) is also saved.
+The updated PDB file that Zephyr generates in order to be compatible with the ffamber ("amber force fields for gromacs": Amber96, Amber99sb, and Amber03) force fields naming convention (See Section 3.2.2) is also saved.